The Best Vegan Restaurants In Miami

 Coney Burger is a sidewalk restaurant in Little Havana serving a menu heavy on American nostalgia with burgers, chili dogs, soft serve, and mac and cheese.
 What makes it different from your average burger stand is that—in addition to the usual meat versions—there are plant-based variations of everything on the menu.
 It’s all very good too, so this is a great option if you’re with a mixed group of vegans and non-vegans—or if you just want a plant-based burger that could pass for the real thing.
 The mac and cheese with plant-based pepperoni crumbles is also worth ordering, and you can end things with a vegan soft serve cone.

-Manna is a narrow Downtown restaurant, and another one of those places good for a quick, casual breakfast or lunch.
-They’ve got the usual suspects: açaí bowls, smoothies, and veggie bowls.
-But they also have a great coconut meat ceviche served with arepa wedges, burritos wrapped in nori, and a selection of arepas—which are arranged more like a flatbread and piled with falafel, avocado, and more tasty things.
+Manna is a narrow Downtown restaurant, and one of those places good for a quick, casual breakfast or lunch.
+They’ve got the usual suspects: acaí bowls, smoothies, and veggie bowls.
+But they also have a great coconut meat ceviche served with arepa wedges, burritos wrapped in nori, and a selection of arepas—which are piled with falafel, avocado, and more tasty things.
 It’s chill enough in here to read a book on your lunch break and usually quick enough to get back before that meeting you’re probably going to be late too anyway.

 Believe it or not, Coconut Grove is home to two spots for vegan dim sum.
 Minty Z (who also have a location in Midtown) serves some really tasty and meat-free dumplings, bao, and more dishes great for sharing with a date or a couple of friends.
 They've got lots of small plates you can crowd the table with: dishes like a kimchi hot dog, vegan shrimp shumai, sesame seitan wings, and more.
 You can also eat it in a cute dining room beneath a painting of a sloth eating noodles.

 The best thing about Wynwood’s Love Life Cafe is the options.
 They have a lot of them—all plant-based—including pizza, burritos, tacos, bowls, arepas, burgers, and salads.
 The next best thing is that it pretty much all tastes very good.
 Their veggie burger is stacked tall with guacamole, pickles, plant-based cheddar, and a “superfood patty.”
 The El Chamo Bowl is a lovely mix of brown rice, black beans, shredded jackfruit, plantains, avocado, guasacaca sauce, and cilantro aioli.
 And just a head’s up if you haven’t been here in a while, they’ve moved to a new location in Wynwood with a huge dining room that can handle big groups.

 The Plantisserie is a place you can hit up whether you’re looking for a quick meal or need some dinner supplies to cook at home.
 The Little River market/deli has plant-based empanadas, lasagna, ropa vieja, and a very good shepherd’s pie.
 It’s all available to-go or for indoor and outdoor dining.
 If you’re in more of a rush, they also sell frozen versions of most of their entrees, as well as vegan pizza, lentil burger patties, organic wines, and some more pantry items that will probably cause you to spend $25 more than you planned.